rodrigodonizettio/aws_bedrock_langchain_rag_poc/README.md

                 - Quick create a new vector store
             - Vector store type
                 - Amazon OpenSearch Serverless
+        - Click on Next button
-    - Step#4: Review and Create
+    - Review and Create
         - Click on Create knowledge base button
-    - Step#5: Sync the Data Source
+    - Sync the Data Source
         - Wait until the Data source is created
         - Check the Knowledge Base in Bedrock > Builder tools > Knowledge Bases
         - Click on Sync button